Bkmakwana2002/E-commerce-fastapi/readme.md

 4. **Routers**: `routers.py` defines API endpoints using FastAPI's `APIRouter`.
 Endpoints include listing products, creating orders, listing orders with pagination, getting order details, and updating product quantities.

-5. **GET Requests**: GET requests retrieve data, such as listing products or orders, with optional pagination parameters.
+5. **GET Requests**: GET requests to retrieve data, such as listing products or orders, with optional pagination parameters.

 6. **POST Request**: POST requests create new orders, with the request body containing order details in JSON format.